![]() |

 Impact on the Legal System

-The decisions made by judges have a extreme impact on the legal system which has been appointed through Collegium system .
-The judges play a major role in interpreting laws, upholding the constitution, check the validity of act and ensuring justice.
+The decisions made by judges have an extreme impact on the legal system which has been appointed through the Collegium system .
+The judges play a major role in interpreting laws, upholding the constitution, checking the validity of acts and ensuring justice.
 The Collegium has an objective to appoint judges who are experienced in law and have a deep understanding of societal needs.

 News: